dataaxiom/ghcr-cleanup-action/README.md

 - Deleting untagged images
 - Keeping a number of untagged images
 - Keeping a number of tagged images
-- Untagging of multi tagged images
+- Untagging of multi-tagged images
-- Multi architecture image support
+- Multi-architecture image support
 - Referrers/GitHub attestation support (OCIv1 tag approach)
 - Supports wildcard syntax for tag delete/exclude options
-- Retry and throttle support for the GitHub APIs calls
+- Retry and throttle support for the GitHub API calls
-- Validation mode, verifing multi architecture & referrers image contents
+- Validation mode, verifying multi-architecture & referrers image contents

-To facilitate support for multi architecture images the action calls both the registry (ghcr.io) API in addition to the GitHub Package API.
-This is required to determine the relationships between all the image packages.

 ## Setup

 ### Setup token permissions

-To allow the injected GITHUB_TOKEN to have access to delete the images/packages it requires it's permissions to have been setup correctly, either by:
+To allow the injected GITHUB_TOKEN to have access to delete the images it requires its permissions to have been set correctly, either by:

 1. In GitHub project Settings > Actions > General, set the Workflow permissions option to "Read and write permissions"